 -

-Milk proteins or antibodies to soothe the skin
+Milk proteins or antibodies for skin soothing

 -